CAA Gift Acceptance Policy

 Adopted by the CAA Board of Directors, February 14, 2010.

-College Art Association solicits and accepts gifts for purposes that will help the organization further and fulfill its mission.
-College Art Association urges all prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
-The following policies and guidelines govern acceptance of gifts made to College Art Association for the benefit of any of its operations, programs or services.
+CAA solicits and accepts gifts for purposes that will help the organization further and fulfill its mission.
+CAA urges all prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
+The following policies and guidelines govern acceptance of gifts made to CAA for the benefit of any of its operations, programs or services.

 Use of Legal Counsel